Are you in the process of getting your home ready for sale? If so, here is how to get your home ready for the show time!

 Some home improvements won’t break the bank, or your spirit, but will make a major difference in your home’s sale price.
 Many top selling real estate agents agree there are some inexpensive yet impactful projects that can make all the difference for the home seller, even in a hot seller’s market.

-If you were contemplating selling your property at some point, now may be a high time to do so.
-The mortgage rates are likely to rise from current levels as the economy continues to reopen.
+If you were contemplating selling your property at some point, now is still a good time to so.
+The mortgage rates are likely to continue to rise from current levels as the economy continues to reopen.
 Therefore, it may be wise to lock in those hefty property appreciation gains before the interest rates rise further, putting downward pressure on property values.